 God has richly blessed us through the years with a vibrant school where children receive an excellent education along with establishing the principles of a Godly life.

-Each school day opens with a hymn, a prayer and a devotion given by brethren from the local ecclesial community (Hamilton Book Road, Cambridge, Kitchener, Hamilton McNab, Brant County and Brantford).
-The curriculum is based on the Abeka program with an additional forty minutes to one hour spent in Bible study.
+Each school day opens with a hymn, a prayer and a devotion given by brethren from the local ecclesial community (Hamilton Book Road, Cambridge, Grand River, Hamilton McNab, Brant County and Brantford).
+The curriculum is based on the Abeka program and other material, with an additional time spent in Bible study.

 How Can You Help?